saltire/custom-invisibles/README.md

 Toggle and customize invisible characters individually.

+**For `custom-invisibles` to work, please make sure you have "Show Invisibles" enabled under general settngs.**

 The default Atom settings have a single "Show Invisibles" option to toggle all invisible characters.
 These include: